ozzoveliz/conocimiento/wp-content/plugins/echo-multiple-knowledge-bases/readme.txt

 Features:
 - SUPER EASY and intuitive
-- Multiple knowledge bases for each of your topics, products, services and teams
+- Unlimited knowledge bases for each of your topics, products, services and teams
 - Switch between knowledge bases with a mouse click.
 - Simple configuration interface
 - Each knowledge base has its own set of admin screens for adding articles, categories and tags
 - Each knowledge base has its own configuration independent of others
 - Responsive design optimizes articles for phones and tablets

-More information about this plugin can be found at [Echo Knowledge Base.com](http://www.echoknowledgebase.com/documentation)
+More information about this plugin can be found at [Echo Knowledge Base.com](https://www.echoknowledgebase.com/documentation)

 == Installation ==